KalengBalsem/RE_Portfolio_Optimization/README.md

 # Real Estate Portfolio Optimization in Jabodetabek

 This project applies machine learning and dynamic programming to forecast and optimize real estate investments in the Jabodetabek region.
 It combines XGBoost-based prediction models for rent and property appreciation with a knapsack optimization algorithm to maximize Net Present Value (NPV) under a fixed budget.
+(NOTE: This project is for academic and educational purposes.
+Not intended as financial advice or investment recommendation.)

 ## 📁 Project Structure